beancount/ledger2beancount/docs/manual.md

     sudo apt install libcarp-assert-perl libconfig-onion-perl \
         libdate-calc-perl libfile-basedir-perl libyaml-libyaml-perl \
-        libgetopt-long-descriptive-perl libdatetime-format-strptime-perl
+        libgetopt-long-descriptive-perl libdatetime-format-strptime-perl \
+        libstring-interpolate-perl

-Note that String::Interpolate is currently not packaged for Debian.
+Note that String::Interpolate (libstring-interpolate-perl) is not in Debian stable.

 ledger2beancount itself consists of one script.
 You can clone the repository and run the script directly or copy it to `$HOME/bin` or